 Are you keeping in step with God?
-If you are, you'll be different--I guarantee it.
-You'll stand out in this world.
+If you are, you'll be different, I guarantee it.
+You'll be different than you used to be.
+You'll be different from your unsaved neighbors.
+You'll even be different from a lot of people who call themselves Christian.

-I'm going to level with you about a concern I have.
-The American church is plagued by a host of "casual Christians."
+Let me level with you about a concern.
+The American church is plagued by a host of "casual" Christians.
 A casual Christian is a person who tacks God onto his or her life.
 A casual Christian is a cultural Christian, a nominal Christian.